A Kernelization-Based Approach to Nonparametric Binary Choice Models: Simulation Studies

 \section{Simulation Studies}

 Compared to parametric and semi-parametric estimation methods, the proposed estimator is expected to perform well in large samples, as it is robust to misspecification of both the systematic function of the covariates and the distribution of the error term.
 For the usefulness of the proposed estimator, below we examine its finite sample performance by a series of simulations, in order to see (i) if there exists serious issues of efficiency loss relative to a correct fully parametric specification, and (ii) if the proposed estimator is effective in situations where the correct parametric specification is unusual.
+In addition, we examine whether the bootstrap confidence intervals for APEs and cAPEs have reasonable finite-sample coverage.

 We consider the model $Y = 1\{ V + g_0(W) -\varepsilon >0 \}$, where $\varepsilon$ is independent of $X = (V,W')'$.
 We let $V =_d \mathbb{N}(0,1)$.